Mannuel25/top-languages-cheat/README.md

-# top-languages-cheat
+# Top-languages-cheat

-__This repo is geared towards providing cheats to top programming languages for developers to easily break bugs and increase productivity!__
+This repository is geared towards providing cheats to top programming languages for developers to easily break bugs and increase productivity!

 Feel free to create an [issue](https://github.com/chryz-hub/py-tutorials/issues) or make a Pull Request.
 Please see our [Contributing file](https://github.com/chryz-hub/py-tutorials/blob/master/CONTRIBUTING.md) first and our [code of conduct](https://github.com/chryz-hub/py-tutorials/blob/master/CODE_OF_CONDUCT.md), before making new commits or opening a PR, we appreciate it!